bewt85/mayfly/README.md

 - Git hooks for new environment files
 - What about databases / things that can't have a x-mayfly header applied?
 - Retire old containers / environments
+- Tidy up / split into different repos

 # Tools to look at
-- confd + etcd / consul to create new config

 - fleet to deploy across a couple of machines
 - fig for deploying on one machine if fleet is overkill